 I hope you find the information included on our BondLink page useful as you seek to better understand the credit fundamentals of the Bank.
 Please do not hesitate to contact our office with suggestions for how we can be doing better.
 Thank you again for your interest in our Bank and our bond issues.

 Jeffrey R Diehl, Executive Director and CEO

-“The Infrastructure Bank is committed to proactively working with municipalities to leverage our programs to save money and reduce the cost of infrastructure investment,” said Jeffrey R. Diehl, Executive Director and CEO of Rhode Island Infrastructure Bank.
+“Through proactive balance sheet management, the Infrastructure Bank monitors interest rate environments to identify opportunities to lower our cost of borrowing,” said Jeffrey R. Diehl, CEO of Rhode Island Infrastructure Bank.
 “By refinancing existing debt at lower interest rates, we can provide savings to our customers and maximize the amount of capital available to finance additional infrastructure projects.”

-In response to low interest rates, the Bank has sought to proactively manage its balance sheet as a way of delivering savings to borrowers.
-Over the last five years, the Bank has provided $25 million in savings to borrowers by refinancing existing debt at lower interest rates.
+Over the last five years, the Bank has provided $33.4 million in savings to borrowers by refinancing existing debt at lower interest rates.